Equality Report

 The staff includes members of a wide range of religions and beliefs (including no religion or belief).
 The school’s absence policy allows time-off for major religious observance days for all faiths.

-Data is collected about the marital status of members of staff, including the titles and names given on application forms and emergency contacts.
+Data is collected about the marital status of members of staff, including the titles and names given on application forms.

 Pregnancy, maternity and paternity